rustybird/qubes-app-split-browser/README.md

     $ update-torbrowser

 **Automatic updates and update notifications are disabled** for Tor Browser and its extensions.
-Merely opening the browser should not cause any outgoing connections (though other things in the DisposableVM might, such as time synchronization).
+Merely opening the browser should cause as little outgoing traffic as possible.
 It is assumed that you are watching [The Tor Blog](https://blog.torproject.org/), [tor-announce](https://lists.torproject.org/cgi-bin/mailman/listinfo/tor-announce), or even [RecommendedTBBVersions](https://www.torproject.org/projects/torbrowser/RecommendedTBBVersions).

 ## Notes